miguelbeca/MedicareCharges/README.md

 ![image_12 - high_2_low_flu_charges](https://cloud.githubusercontent.com/assets/7533177/16890351/c88ded98-4aaa-11e6-9b92-82c7bdbd8ed6.JPG)

-Given that the$0.01 and $489.71 values occur only once in our dataset, it is probably best to remove them to not skew the remaining values.
+Given that the $0.01 and $489.71 values occur only once in the dataset, it is probably best to remove them in order not to skew the remaining values.

 ```SQL
 DELETE FROM FLUCHARGES